-Schitt’s Creek the CBC Series has been Nominated for Five Critics Choice Awards.
+Schitt’s Creek, the CBC Series, has been Nominated for the Five Critics Choice Awards.
 The show ended with its sixth season, thus canceling the seventh one.
-So for the uninitiated, Schitt’s Creek, which is written stylized as Schitt’s Creek is a Canadian television sitcom.
-It was produced by Dan Levy and his father Eugene Levy and used to be aired on CBC Television from 13 January 2015 to 7 April 2020.
+So for the uninitiated, Schitt’s Creek, which is written stylized as Schitt’s Creek, is a Canadian television sitcom.
+It was produced by Dan Levy and his father, Eugene Levy, and aired on CBC Television from 13 January 2015 to 7 April 2020.

-The series tells the story of a rich family, the Rose’s, who turned bankrupt and ended up losing all their belongings.
+The series tells the story of a rich family, the Rose’s, who turned bankrupt and lost all their belongings.
 Their only saving grace is a town, which their father purchased as a joke.
-Arranged by the mayor of the town, Roland Schitt, they move into a hotel for drunk teens for free.
+Arranged by the town mayor, Roland Schitt, they move into a hotel for drunk teens for free.

 They gradually learn existence struggles for middle-class people, who work hard to make their ends meet.

-Schitt’s Creek has been Nominated for Five Critics Choice Awards!
+Schitt’s Creek has been Nominated for the Five Critics Choice Awards!

 So just like gathering all the awards from Emmy’s comedy category, Schitt’s Creek has been nominated for five Critic’s Choice Awards!!

-The mastermind behind the show Dan Levy took to Twitter to celebrate the grand success with his fans, at the same time, sharing kind congratulations with his co-stars, made up of family and friends.
+The mastermind behind the show Dan Levy took to Twitter to celebrate the grand success with his fans while sharing kind congratulations with his co-stars, made up of family and friends.